 I met staff, other volunteers and the Trustees, got to know them and admire their dedication, ethics, principle and commitment.
 When they asked for more Trustees I nervously volunteered for that as well.
 They were and are extremely welcoming and supportive, knowledgeable and practical.
 We discussed what I could offer, what I wanted to get involved in and how they could help me.

 I now help, with the other Trustees, to set and maintain our vision and values for the charity in the future.
-We establish and monitor policies and help to support Michele as the CEO.
+We establish and monitor policies and help to support the Chief Executive Officer.
 We question and hold to account any and all those who provide services for carers and lobby for services that we think they should be providing.

 If you are interested in doing more and have some time, we would love to meet with and talk to you about your experiences and skills and about being a Trustee.

 A Message from Jenny Young, Honorary President of Carers in Hertfordshire

 Carers in Hertfordshire is a ‘rare breed’ of organisation.
 It always puts the people it was formed to support first.
 Whatever challenges the charity has had to face, and there have been many, it has always looked to the quality of services it offers to all of us first.

 Until I had the opportunity to join the steering group which started Carers in Hertfordshire, I had been very alone and desperate as a carer for a great number of years.
 What I didn’t have was the support of an organisation like them to guide me to the best services, give me advice and confidence and introduce me to other carers to share my frustrations and sadness without being judged.

 Even now that my daughter is in residential care there are still many times when I need, and get, help and advice about how to solve issues regarding her safety and wellbeing.
 Just because the person you care for doesn’t live at home it doesn’t mean you stop being fully involved and Carers in Hertfordshire recognises that too.